polyphony-chat/docs/SPECIFICATION.md

 ## 4. Federated Identity

-Federating user identities means that users can fully participate on foreign servers, as if it were their home server.
+The federation of user identities allows users to engage with foreign servers as if they were their home servers.
-Taking polyproto-chat as an example, this means that a polyproto-chat user can send direct messages to users from another server or join another servers' Guilds.
+For instance, in polyproto-chat, a user can send direct messages to users from a different server or join the Guilds of other servers.

-An identity certificate defined in sections [#7.
-Keys and signatures](#7-keys-and-signatures) and [#7.1 Home server signed certificates for public client identity keys (ID-Cert)](#71-home-server-signed-certificates-for-public-client-identity-keys-id-cert) is used to sign messages that the user sends to other servers.
+Identity certificates defined in sections [#7.
+Keys and signatures](#7-keys-and-signatures) and [#7.1 Home server signed certificates for public client identity keys (ID-Cert)](#71-home-server-signed-certificates-for-public-client-identity-keys-id-cert) are employed to sign messages that the user sends to other servers.

 !!! note "Using one identity for multiple polyproto-core implementations"

     A user can choose to use the same identity for multiple polyproto-core implementations.
 If section [4.1.3](#413-authenticating-on-a-foreign-server) is implemented correctly, this should not be a problem.
-However, if a user wants to use the same identity for multiple polyproto-core implementations, they must ensure that the implementations use the same identity key pair.

 !!! info